 We’ve mostly complained about Samsung’s mid-range and low-end phones for not offering that value for money.
 With a few exceptions, of course.
 And another phone Samsung phone that takes this hit, is now the Samsung Galaxy J4 Plus.
 Now, the Samsung Galaxy J6+ is already in the no-buy list, and there isn’t much difference between these two phones.

 It has the same screen size of 6″ LCD panel with HD+ resolution, and the same low-end processor, a Snapdragon 425.
 The only difference is in the camera, as this one, only has a single 13 MP shooter at the back with an f/1.9 aperture.
 The front camera, too, is only a 5 MP sensor compared to the J6+’s 8 MP.
 Also, it only has 2 GB of RAM.
 This phone launched at Rs.23,500; and now, is available at Daraz for Rs.18,700.
 But even for this discounted price, there are better budget phones available, for instance the OPPO A3s (2 GB / 16 GB) version or the Xiaomi Redmi 6.

 Also Read: Samsung Mobiles Price in Nepal

-So, what do you think of the list of Phones Not to Buy this Festive Season?
+So, what do you think of the Smartphone No-Buy list?
 Did we miss out on any other phone which is similar?
 Let us know in the comments.